Bachelor’s Degree Requirements

 - The examination will be scheduled at least five times within an academic year.

-- Registration may be completed at University Cash Services, Bayramian Hall, first floor.
+- Registration may be completed at University Cash Services, in the Bayramian Hall Student Services Center, first floor lobby.
 Online registration and payment also is available.
 See the Testing Center website for registration information.

 - Certification of graduation writing competence will be transferable from one CSU campus to another.
 However, students must pass the UDWPE at the campus at which they are enrolled.